fujitsu/ism-ansible/Readme.md

 </tbody>
 </table>

-### 9.Changing processing time of Update Firmware and Profile Assignment settings
+### 9. Changing processing time of Update Firmware and Profile Assignment settings

 In the module of Update Firmware or Profile Assignment, waiting to complete the task in the internal processing.
 The timeout period for the process of waiting to complete the task can be changed with the following ism_user_settings file.
 Refer to [[Note12]](#note-12).

 ism_user_settings file path: `/etc/ansible/ism-ansible/module_utils/ism_user_settings.py`

-Example:
+#### Example

 Timeout period of firmware update: `14400` (second) (= 4hours)
 Timeout period of application of profile: `18000` (second) (= 5hours)

 ```python